 ARTICLE 5 - ENFORCEMENT

-The Division will enforce the requirements of these rules by following the provisions of this section 5.1.
+The Division will enforce the requirements of these rules by following the provisions of this Article section 5.1.

 The Division may issue a notice of violation to a person who is believed to have violated these rules.
 The notice shall be delivered to the alleged violator by certified mail, return receipt requested, or by any means that verifies receipt as reliably as certified mail, return receipt requested.

-The notice of violation shall allege the facts that constitute a violation
+The notice of violation shall allege the facts that constitute a violation.

 The notice of violation may require the alleged violator to correct the alleged violation or to stop work until such time as acceptable conditions exist to continue work.

-Within ten working days after delivery of the notice of violation, the alleged violator may request in writing an informal conference with the Director (or his designee) concerning the notice of violation.
-If the alleged violator fails to request the conference within ten days, the notice of violation is final and not subject to further review, and any requirement to correct the alleged violation pursuant to 5.1.3 becomes a binding enforcement order.
+Within ten (10) working days after delivery of the notice of violation, the alleged violator may request in writing an informal conference with the Director (or theirhis designee) concerning the notice of violation.
+If the alleged violator fails to request the conference within ten (10) days, the notice of violation is final and not subject to further review, and any requirement to correct the alleged violation pursuant to Article 5.1.3 of these rules becomes a binding enforcement order.

-Upon receipt of a request for an informal conference, the Director (or his designee) shall set a reasonable time and place for the conference and shall notify the alleged violator of the time and place of the conference.
+Upon receipt of a request for an informal conference, the Director (or theirhis designee) shall set a reasonable time and place for the conference and shall notify the alleged violator of the time and place of the conference.
 At the conference, the alleged violator may present evidence and arguments concerning the allegations in the notice of violation.

-Within twenty working days after the informal conference, the Director shall uphold, modify, or strike the allegations within the notice of violation and may issue an enforcement order.
+Within twenty (20) working days after the informal conference, the Director shall uphold, modify, or strike the allegations within the notice of violation and may issue an enforcement order.
 The decision and, if applicable, enforcement order shall be delivered to the alleged violator by certified mail, return receipt requested, or by any means that verifies receipt as reliably as certified mail, return receipt requested.

-A person who is the subject of, and is adversely affected by, a notice of violation or enforcement order issued pursuant to Article 5 may appeal such action to the Executive Director.
-The Executive Director shall hold a hearing to review such notice or order and take final action in accordance with Article 11 and may either conduct the hearing personally or appoint an administrative law judge from the department of personnel.
+A person who is the subject of, and is adversely affected by, a notice of violation or enforcement order issued pursuant to Article 5 of these rules may appeal such action to the Executive Director.
+The Executive Director shall hold a hearing to review such notice or order and take final action in accordance with Article 11 Section 24-4-105(11), C.R.S. and may either conduct the hearing personally or appoint an administrative law judge from the dDepartment of pPersonnel & Administration.

 Final agency action shall be subject to judicial review pursuant to C.R.S.
 Article 4 of Title 24.

-An alleged violator who is required to correct an action pursuant to Article 12 shall be afforded the procedures set forth in section 24-4-104(3), C.R.S., to the extent applicable.
+An alleged violator who is required to correct an action pursuant to Article 12 Section 24-4-105(12), C.R.S. shall be afforded the procedures set forth in sSection 24-4-104(3), C.R.S., to the extent applicable.

-The Director may file suit in district court in the judicial district in which a violation is alleged to have occurred to judicially enforce an enforcement order issued pursuant to this section.
+The Director may file suit in district court in the judicial district in which a violation is alleged to have occurred to judicially enforce an enforcement order issued pursuant to this Articlesection.

-In addition to the remedies provided in this Article, the Director is authorized to apply to the district court, in the judicial district where the violation has occurred, for a temporary or permanent injunction to restrain any person from violation any provision of section 5.1 regardless of whether there is an adequate remedy at law.
+In addition to the remedies provided in this Article, the Director is authorized to apply to the district court, in the judicial district where the violation has occurred, for a temporary or permanent injunction to restrain any person from violation of any provision of Articlesection 5.1 of these rules regardless of whether there is an adequate remedy at law.

 ARTICLE 6 - FEES AND CHARGES